 On the main level a family restroom, staff workroom, administration and bookkeeping offices, and an enlarged children’s room were added.
 Other main level renovations included a café near the entrance and comfortable reading areas throughout the building.

 Changes and improvements to the library continued throughout the 2000s with the addition of a parking lot on the east side of the building and designated parking spaces on Front Street.
 The most recent alterations to the library include changing the name, in 2012, from South Whitley-Cleveland Township Public Library to the South Whitley Community Public Library.
 The name change was made to include all areas served by the library.

-Community support has remained a tradition throughout the library’s history with building additions receiving generous support from the individuals mentioned here – Fred Graham, Theodore Schultz and Alan Fox – and continual outstanding support from citizens of the South Whitley area.
+Community support has remained a tradition throughout the library’s history with building additions receiving generous funding from the individuals mentioned here as well as continued outstanding generosity from citizens of the South Whitley area.